Dubai deploys a 'drone hunter' to keep its airport open

 If the trial deployments prove successful, if could be in use routinely by the end of the year.

 "It's a few people that engage in this kind of activity.
-People want explore how far their drone can go without realizing they are violating the airspace," said Salim Al Mansouri, senior aerodrome inspector at the civil aviation authority.
+People want to explore how far their drone can go without realizing they are violating the airspace," said Salim Al Mansouri, senior aerodrome inspector at the civil aviation authority.

 "It's a safety issue and people are losing money because of one person's irresponsible behavior," he said.